Jasperredis/Jasperredis/README.md

 ### Currently Working On
 Ranked by my decided importance.
-1. Cerbose: A cross-platform Python library for fancy terminal output and several other features, using colorama for multiple features.
+1. Lifeline.PYR: A complete rewrite of Lifeline.py.
 2. Fishgame by jasperredis: A text adventure game in JS/CSS/HTML about a fish the player found on the ground.
-3. Lifeline.py v1.1-3: The final update to my game Lifeline.py.
-4. TrivialFrog: A program that when installed, randomly gives popups to the user containing frog trivia that must be answered correctly to dismiss.
+3. TrivialFrog: A program that when installed, randomly gives popups to the user containing frog trivia that must be answered correctly to dismiss.

 ### About Me
 - I use Arch Linux and absolutely swear by the modern world needing more Linux.